Dream of Mirror Online (DOMO)

 Dream of Mirror Online

-Dream of Mirror Online, or Domo for short, is an MMORPG by Aeria games.
+Dream of Mirror Online, or Domo for short, is an MMORPG soon to be republished by SubaGames.
 The most unique aspect is that the game has 13 playable classes, which adds a lot of variety to the game.

 Races: Shura / Human / Sprite / Sylph

 Classes: Blademaster, Dancer, Doctor, Fencer, Hunter, Martial Artist, Mercenary, Merchant, Musician, Shaman, Thief, Witch Doctor, Wizard